SasView/sasview.github.io/faq.md

 *   GPU support is only available in SasView 4.x and later.
 *   Click on Fitting > GPU Options.
 If a potential GPU is present it will be displayed.
 Click on the Test button to have SasView check the suitability of the device and its drivers.
 For more information, see the [SasView Help documentation](https://www.sasview.org/docs/user/qtgui/Perspectives/Fitting/gpu_setup.html).
+*   To successfully use a GPU device you will need appropriate drivers/runtimes for it from the vendor.
+These _may_ already be installed as part of the operating system.

 ### Can I stop SasView trying to use my GPUs?